Merry Christmas (Mariah Carey album): Singles

 "Miss You Most (At Christmas Time)" (R&B stations).
 The latter was also commercially released that year, including in the Philippines where it served as the lead single in that country.
 Originally released in 1994 as a 12-inch promotional single of dance remixes, "Joy to the World" was released in Australia as the album's third single on November 27, 1995, becoming a top-forty hit there.
-"O Holy Night" was released as a promotional single in 1996, and later peaked at number 19 in Iceland, at number 28 in Italy, at number 70 on the US Holiday 100 chart, and at number 153 in France; later being certified Gold in the United States, Canada and Italy.
+"O Holy Night" was released as a promotional single in 1996 and 1998, and later peaked at number 70 on the US Holiday 100 chart, and entered the charts in France, Italy and Iceland; later being certified Platinum in the United States and Canada; and Gold in Italy.